 Tribunal: Step 5 - Tribunal orders

-I will draft a response to the Tribunal orders which will be sent to you.
+We will draft a response to any Tribunal orders which will be sent to you.

-The Employment Tribunal will issue a dates listing form which I will complete for you.
-I will speak to you to find out which dates in the listing period are not suitable for you and return the dates listing form to the Tribunal.
+The Employment Tribunal will issue a dates listing form which we will complete for you.
+We will contact you to you to find out which dates in the listing period are not suitable for you and return the dates listing form to the Tribunal.

 Tribunal: Step 6 - Productions